GBabuNiranjan/MAD16/README.md

 # Babu-Niranjan-221501016
-etting up Flutter for development using VS Code and Android Studio involves several steps.
+Setting up Flutter for development using VS Code and Android Studio involves several steps.
 Here’s a step-by-step guide to get you started:

 Step 1: Install Flutter Download Flutter SDK: